potatodudedude/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

+### Effort Required

+* One of the more time-consuming areas was in implementing the GUI and logic to include viewing contacts in a dual-tab view for modules and tutorials.
+This was especially so as the tabs had to be layered, and the indexing logic was affected.
+* Additionally, since we wanted to adhere to the same architecture as AB3, a substantial amount of time and effort was spent on studying the behaviour of the code.

 ### Achievements

 * Compared to AB3, ConnectS has a new UI feature in its module and tutorial tabs, allowing for automatic sorting of